pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/secrets.md

 Some configuration data is sensitive, such as database passwords or service tokens.
 For such cases, passing the `--secret` flag to the `config set` command encrypts the data and stores the resulting ciphertext instead of plaintext.

 {{% notes "info" %}}
-By default, the Pulumi CLI uses a per-stack encryption key managed by the Pulumi Service, and a per-value salt, to encrypt values.
+By default, the Pulumi CLI uses a per-stack encryption key managed by the Pulumi Cloud, and a per-value salt, to encrypt values.
 To use an alternative encryption provider, refer to [Configuring Secrets Encryption](#configuring-secrets-encryption).
 {{% /notes %}}

 For example, this command sets a configuration variable named `dbPassword` to the plaintext value `S3cr37`: